BerriAI/litellm/docs/my-website/docs/observability/opentelemetry_integration.md

 </Tabs>

-Use just 2 lines of code, to instantly log your LLM responses **across all providers** with OpenTelemetry:
+Use just 1 line of code, to instantly log your LLM responses **across all providers** with OpenTelemetry:

 ```python
 litellm.callbacks = ["otel"]